Invertible Manifold Learning for Dimension Reduction: Proposed Method

 where $\{\gamma^{(l)}\}$ and $\{\mu^{(l)}\}$ are loss weights which can be set based on $\{s_l\}$.

-\textbf{Inverse process.}\quad The inverse process is the decoder directly obtained by the first $L-1$ layers of the encoder given by Eq. \ref{Eq:decoder}, which does not involved in the training process.
-When the target dimension $s'$ is equal to $s$, the inverse of the layer-$L$ can be solved by compressed sensing rather than pseudo-inverse.
+\paragraph{Inverse process.} The inverse process is the decoder directly obtained by the first $L-1$ layers of the encoder given by Eq. (\ref{Eq.CH_3.3-1}), which is not involved in the training process.
+When the target dimension $s'$ is equal to $s$, the inverse of the layer-$L$ can be solved by some existing methods such as compressed sensing or eigenvalue decomposition.